Overview

 PDO continues to target cost efficiencies in operations, while ramping up its In Country Value (ICV) strategy to generate jobs and training opportunities for Omani nationals and promote Omani SMEs.
 It is also investing heavily in alternative energy by using solar power to generate steam for enhanced oil recovery, which also helps maintain production of crude oil in mature and geologically complex oil fields.

 Oman also has natural gas reserves that may play a leading role in fueling industrial growth in the coming years.
 BP produces over 1.5 billion cubic feet of gas per day from the Khazzan field.
-OQ, together with Shell and TotalEnergies, began producing gas from Block 10, which OQ projects will produce 0.5 billion cubic feet of gas per day by 2024.
+OQ, together with Shell and TotalEnergies, began producing gas from Block 10, and Shell is looking to explore more wells after production reached over the plateau target of 500mn ft³/d (5.2bn m³/yr) in May 2024.
+In May 2025, Occidental reported a significant gas and condensate discovery in North Oman, with estimated in-place resources exceeding 250 million barrels of oil equivalent.
+U.S. company Petrotel is looking to commercialize its oil discovery in Block 17 in the northern Musandum peninsula and found gas and heavy oil reserves in Blocks 39 and 67.

-Further downstream, Oman is making a push towards manufacturing and value-added processing through refining and petrochemicals projects such as the completed Sohar Refinery Improvement Project, and construction on the $7 billion OQ8 refinery in Duqm (a Kuwaiti joint venture), which is the largest industrial investment in the country and scheduled to open by the end of 2023 with a capacity of 230,000 barrels per day.
-Planning continues for the $10 billion Duqm petrochemical complex project.
+Further downstream, Oman is making a push towards manufacturing and value-added processing through refining and petrochemicals projects such as the completed Sohar Refinery Improvement Project, and construction on the $7 billion OQ8 refinery in Duqm (a Kuwaiti joint venture), which is the largest industrial investment in the country and opened at the end of 2024 with a capacity of 230,000 barrels per day.
+Planning continues for the $10 billion Duqm petrochemical complex project which, if executed, could dramatically change the landscape of Oman’s newly built deep-water port.
+In May 2025, TotalEnergies and OQ broke ground on Marsa LNG, a low-carbon LNG production plant and marine bunkering hub in Sohar.

 Leading Sub-Sectors